jeffpar/pcjs.v1/disks/pc/os2/misc/README.md

 The [OS/2 FOOTBALL Boot Disk (v4.41.00)](/disks/pc/os2/misc/football/87357/) contains an updated FOOTBALL prototype.
 It was built in December 1987, using final OS/2 1.0 sources merged with assorted FOOTBALL changes, and although it was originally assigned version number 1.3, this version of OS/2 would ultimately become 2.0.

+### OS/2 1.0 Debugger Boot Disk

+The [OS/2 1.0 Debugger Boot Disk](/disks/pc/os2/misc/1.0/88286/) contains a version of OS/2 1.0 built on
+October 12, 1988, which included the built-in kernel debugger used by Microsoft and IBM for internal development, along with a rudimentary program selector.
+For more details, see the [OS/2 1.0](/blog/2014/12/04/) blog post.

 Return to [IBM PC Disk Archive](/disks/pc/#other-os2-disks).